chengzhengxin/sdm/README.md

 	./Roboman-SDM-TEST

 ### How to compile on iOS？

-Add the OpenCV2.framework & src folder to you source codes, compile & enjoy it.
+Copy "haar_roboman_ff_alt2.xml" & "roboman-landmark-model.bin" to your iOS Project.
+Add the OpenCV2.framework to you iOS Project, make sure you can easily read camera and show frame with OpenCV.
+And copy the include folder under src folder to you iOS Project source code, just copy, not anything else.
+And then "#include "include/ldmarkmodel.h"" in your .mm file, make sure not in .h file, use it like test_model.cpp, Compile & enjoy it.

 ### How to compile on Android？